webix-hub/docs/data/api/refs/sparklines.md

 {{api
-- api/sparklines_paddingx_other.md -
+- api/sparklines_paddingx_other.md - horizontal padding in pixels
-- api/sparklines_paddingy_other.md -
+- api/sparklines_paddingy_other.md - vertical padding in pixels
-- api/sparklines_radius_other.md -
+- api/sparklines_radius_other.md - defines the radius of a point in the sparkline }}
-}}